gear-foundation/vara-wiki/docs/node/local-chain.md

 sidebar_position: 9
 ---

-# Building and Running a Local Gear Chain for Development and Testing
+# Building and Running a Local Vara Chain for Development and Testing

-If you're experimenting with runtime logic, benchmarking smart contracts, or just exploring how blockchain consensus actually works under the hood, running a local Gear chain is one of the best ways to do it.
+If you're experimenting with runtime logic, benchmarking smart contracts, or just exploring how blockchain consensus actually works under the hood, running a local Vara chain is one of the best ways to do it.

 While Vara offers ready-to-use public networks like testnet and mainnet, local environments give you more control.
 You can modify chain parameters, test custom runtimes, or simulate multi-validator behavior without relying on any external infrastructure.

-In this guide, you'll learn how to set up and operate a full Gear blockchain network locally, from compiling the runtime to launching validators and connecting through Polkadot.js.
+In this guide, you'll learn how to set up and operate a full Vara blockchain network locally, from compiling the runtime to launching validators and connecting through Polkadot.js.

 ## Table of Contents